nobrin/macaron/doc/webapp.rst

 =======

-This is sample of using :class:`MacaronPlugin` in Bottle web application.
+This is sample of using :class:`MacaronPlugin` in a Bottle web application.
-And runnable sample is found at ``examples/bottle/`` in the source tree.
+A runnable sample is found at ``examples/bottle/`` in the source tree.

 ::